 In the case where the $\ell_2$-norm is replaced by either the $\ell_1$-norm or the $\ell_{\infty}$-norm and when $\mathcal{S}$ is a union of disks contained in a plane with $P$ in that plane, we can use the results of Section \ref{secpoly}.
-Indeed, since the level curves of the $\ell_1$-norm and the $\ell_{\infty}$-norm in the plane are squares, to compute the CDF of $D$ at a given point in these cases we need to determine the area of the interesection of a square (a particular polyhedron) with disks.
-It also possible to extend Algorithm 5 to the case where the $\ell_2$-norm is replaced by either the $\ell_1$-norm or the $\ell_{\infty}$-norm and $\mathcal{S}$ is a union of flat polyhedrons.
+Indeed, since the level curves of the $\ell_1$-norm and the $\ell_{\infty}$-norm in the plane are squares, to compute the CDF of $D$ at a given point in these cases we need to determine the area of the intersection of a square (a particular polygone) with disks.
+It also possible to extend Algorithm 5 to the case where the $\ell_2$-norm is replaced by either the $\ell_1$-norm or the $\ell_{\infty}$-norm and $\mathcal{S}$ is a union of simple polygones.

 Another extension of interest is the case where $\mathcal{S}$ is an arbitrary polyhedron in $\mathbb{R}^3$.
 In this case, the CDF and density of the corresponding random variable $D$ given by $D(\omega)=\|\overrightarrow{P X(\omega)}\|_2$ for any $\omega \in \Omega$ can be approximated using Monte Carlo methods.
 This is possible if we have at hand a black box able to decide if a given point in $\mathbb{R}^3$ belongs to polyhedron $\mathcal{S}$ or not.\\